ashmitahaldar/tp/docs/UserGuide.md

 1. You can use `export f/FILE` to create either a `.csv` file or a `.json` file.
 1. Copy your file of choice to your other computer, then use `import f/FILE` to use your data in your other computer.

+**Q**: What is the maximum number of undo operations I can perform?<br>
+**A**: You can undo up to 50 operations.
+Each time you perform an action that edits contact details directly, a new state is saved to the undo history.
+Once the history reaches 50 states, the oldest state is automatically removed when a new state is added, allowing the system to maintain a fixed memory usage.

+**Q**: What happens when I exceed the 50 undo limit?<br>
+**A**: When you perform your 51st undoable action, the oldest saved state is automatically removed from the undo history to maintain the limit of 50 states.
+This means you can no longer undo beyond the 50 most recent actions.
+Additionally, any redo history is cleared whenever you perform a new action that edits contact details.

+**Q**: Which actions trigger undo functionality?<br>
+**A**: Only actions that directly edit contact details are recorded in the undo history.
+These include:

+Adding a new contact
+Deleting an existing contact
+Editing contact information (name, phone, email, address, tags, etc.)

+Actions that do not trigger undo include viewing contacts, searching, filtering, or other display-related operations.

 --------------------------------------------------------------------------------------------------------------------

 ## [Known issues](#toc) <a name="issues"></a>